Conduitry/docker-windows-watch/README.md

 ## Limitations

-Many.
+Probably many.
 This is a very new tool.
 No error handling.
-Probably reacts poorly to mounted files (as opposed to directories).
 No sanity checking of watch events.
 Some of this might be on the horizon.

 ## Under the hood